IDEA-Research/LipsFormer/get_started.md

   `--opts TRAIN.EPOCHS 100 TRAIN.WARMUP_EPOCHS 5` will change total epochs to 100 and warm-up epochs to 5.
 - For additional options, see [config](config.py) and run `python main.py --help` to get detailed message.

-For example, to train `Swin Transformer` with 8 GPU on a single node for 300 epochs, run:
+For example, to train `LipsFormer` with 8 GPU on a single node for 300 epochs, run:

 `Swin-T`: